 Historically, demands for this kind of care kept increasing, while positive reinforcement of governments past, kept on living with their own kind of neurological illness, i.e. selective memory loss when these services so clearly demanded upgrades.

-When you know that due to the nature of neurological conditions, patients need a large set of physicians and therapists, sometimes up to 40 healthcare professionals, then the question indeed is one of how you can balance national budgets versus the value of life and life expectancy of a neurologically ill person.
+When you know that due to the nature of neurological conditions, patients need a large set of physicians and therapists, sometimes up to 40 healthcare professionals, then the question indeed is one of how you can balance governmental budgets versus the value of life and life expectancy of a neurologically ill person.
 Pharmacoeconomics have a strong a hold over patients, but the HSE doesn’t seem to care, and this needs to stop.

 The meeting in Leinster House last year showed that a reconfiguration of existing could be done at no cost at all to the government, while they would get excellent services in place.
 This never happened.